jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 The MIREOT technique and OntoFox tool are the right choice for importing a limited number terms from other ontologies.
 For creating your own terms, Protégé is a good tool.
 But if you find yourself creating more than a few terms with very similar structure, you might wish that you had a spreadsheet.
 In that case, consider using the [Quick Term Template (QTT)](http://iospress.metapress.com/content/915402764wv061n6/) method.

 QTT is a technique for transforming tables of data about terms into OWL format.
-In the table you have a row for each term with columns for the IRI, for the label, for the definition, and for other annotations.
-You can also have columns with IRIs for other terms that have a well-defined relationship to the term in that row.
+In the table you have a row for each term with columns for the IRI, the label, the definition, and other annotations.
+You can also have columns with IRIs for other terms that have a well-defined relationship to the term in that row, such as the parent term.
 This is the input to the QTT tool, and the output is an OWL representation of the same data ready to be used in your ontology.

 The [qtt.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/qtt.txt) file is a tab-separated spreadsheet with the two local terms we want to define for our example: strains of inbred rats and mice.
 These terms should probably be defined in some OBO ontology but I haven't managed to find them.
 It suits our current purposes to use them as an example of application ontology terms.
 As you can see, I've given the term ID in the first column, then annotations such as the label, definition, and editor.
 I've also given the IRI of the parent term.